A NSW Government website

 Status: In progress

-Project update: the department is currently undertaking relevant research, case studies and stakeholder engagement to inform the strategic roadmap.
+Project update: The department is currently undertaking relevant research, case studies and stakeholder engagement to inform the strategic roadmap.

 A sustainability roadmap can help in planning for a region with net zero emissions by 2050.